-Markets are showing more strength than we’ve seen for many months, and that always brings questions to Cabot’s growth analysts.
-And aside from queries about individual stocks, the big question is always, “How do you find great growth stocks?”
+Markets are continuing the remarkable rally that began in early 2016, and that always brings questions to Cabot’s growth analysts.
+And aside from queries about individual stocks, the big question is always, “How do you find leading growth stocks?”

 But I think the real question for many investors is: “How can I, an individual investor, find leading growth stocks?”
 These are the people who want to do the work themselves.